ewwmy/cheatsheets/typescript-en.md

       break
     default:
-      // `action` is narrowed to 'reject' here const _: never = action // ❌ will cauase compiler error so we need to implement 'reject' case throw new Error('Not yet available')
+      // `action` is narrowed to 'reject' here const _: never = action // ❌ will cause the compilation error meaning that we need to implement the 'reject' case throw new Error('Not yet available')
   }
 }